IBM-Cloud/docs/cli/plugins/auto-scaling/index.md

 <dt class="pt dlterm">&lt;APP_NAME&gt;</dt>
 <dd class="pd">The name of the app to which you want to attach an auto-scaling policy.</dd>
 <dt class="pt dlterm">&lt;policy_file&gt;</dt>
 <dd class="pd">The name of the JSON file that describes the auto-scaling policy.
-See the [{{site.data.keyword.autoscaling}} RESTful API doc](https://www.{DomainName}/docs/api/content/api/auto-scaling/index.html) for more details.</dd>
+See the [auto-scaling RESTful API doc](https://www.{DomainName}/docs/api/content/api/auto-scaling/index.html) for more details.</dd>
 </dl>

 ## Generating an auto-scaling policy

 You can generate an auto-scaling policy by answering the questions on the command line interface.
 Depending on your input, a JSON file that contains the definition of the auto-scaling policy is saved with the name that you enter.
 If you do not enter the file name, the policy content is printed to the command line directly without saving it to a file.
 Run the following command:

 ```bx as policy-create```
 {: codeblock}